 Tickets and passes

-If you travel regularly there are bus and train passes that you can use for multiple journeys that may make the travel cheaper.
+If you travel regularly there are bus and train passes that you can use for multiple journeys that may make travel cheaper.

 Children under 5 travel for free when accompanied by a fare-paying passenger on most buses, and all trains displaying the Metro symbol in West Yorkshire.